Ph.D. Program

 Our program and campus have particular strengths in the following areas:

-- Arts, technology, media, cultural studies and digital humanities
+- Arts, media, cultural, and literary studies

-- Sexual cultures, queer and trans studies and queer of color critique
+- Sexual cultures, queer and trans studies, and queer of color critique

 - Transnational feminisms and global gender justice